mkuegeler/babylonjs-typescript-webpack-expess-app/README.md

 A sample project for writing a Node.js web application using Babylonjs, TypeScript, Webpack and Express

 The intention of this project is to provide a template to get started with the development of 3D web applicaions using the Babylonjs web rendering engine.
-The setup comprises Node.js as the platform, TypeScript as the programming language, WebPack to bundle the assets and Express as the web server and runtime.
+The setup comprises Node.js as the platform, TypeScript as the programming language, Babylonjs as the rendering engine, WebPack to bundle the assets and Express as the web framework and runtime.

 ## Preconditions: